JLESC/jlesc.github.io/_projects/reconf_distr_storage.md

 Furthermore, we focused on understanding the requirements of distributed storage systems co-deployed with HPC-applications, designed a rescaling mechanism able to meet these requirements, and implemented it.

-## Results for 2017/2018

-We modelled the duration of the commision and decommission operations, for which we obtained theoretical lower bounds.
-Then we considered HDFS as a use case and we show that our model can explain the measured commission and decommission times.
-The existing decommission mechanism of HDFS is good when the network is the bottleneck, but could be accelerated by up to a factor 3 when the storage is the limiting factor.
-We also show that commission in HDFS can largely be improved.
-The results on theoretical decommission time have been published at the IEEE BigData 2017 conference {% cite Cheriere2017How --file jlesc.bib %}.
-Results for the commission time have later been added and an extended paper has been submitted and is under review for Elsevier JPDC.
-These additional results are independently available as a research report {% cite Cheriere2018LowerCommission --file jlesc.bib %}.

 ## Visits and meetings